man-on-box/litepage-site/content/docs/03-001-init-new-instance.md

 description: Learn about Litepage methods and their usage
 ---

-# Litepage Methods and usage
+# Litepage methods and usage

 We've taken a look at a basic example, now lets go through each method and their use cases.